moeminm/goodcode/README.md

 # Current Roadmap

-* Convert app to React instead of static HTML and CSS. [x - done, visit at http://good-code.netlify.app/]
+* Convert app to React instead of static HTML and CSS. [x] - done, visit at http://good-code.netlify.app/
-* Add modal to view more information about the challenge before downloading or buying.
+* Add modal to view more information about the challenge before downloading or buying. [x]
 * Add more templates.

 # Submit your Code